tianzheng4/Distributionally-Adversarial-Attack/README.md

 Another potential provable defense method is: https://github.com/locuslab/convex_adversarial

 We design a new attack by generalizing PGD on the space of data distributions, by learning an adversarial distribution that maximally increases the generalization risk of a model.
 Our attack is called Distributionally Adversarial Attack (DAA).
+Our paper is submitted on Arxiv, and it will show up tomorrow. (link)

 There are 2 versions for our DAA attack, i.e., DAA-BLOB and DAA-DGF.
 Our code is written based on https://github.com/MadryLab/mnist_challenge